skarware/technical-task-ibanvalidator/README.md

 ```
 java -jar target/ibanvalidator-1.0-SNAPSHOT-jar-with-dependencies.jar
 ```
-If all went well you should see interactive User Interface printed to stdout:
+If all went well you should see interactive User Interface printed to STDOUT:
 ```
 skarware@citadel:~technical-task-ibanvalidator$ java -jar target/ibanvalidator-1.0-SNAPSHOT-jar-with-dependencies.jar
 ----------------------------------------------------------------------------